Greater Manchester PCC Tony Lloyd wants 'no part' of salary cut plan

 "I want no part of this plan to slash starting salaries and it will therefore not be happening for police officers in Greater Manchester," he said.

 "These men and women regularly put their lives on the line to keep us safe.
-It's right they get a decent wage and I'm not going to slap them in the face by saying they aren't worth it."'Miserly in the extreme'
+It's right they get a decent wage and I'm not going to slap them in the face by saying they aren't worth it."

 Mr Hanson said the commissioner had: "Correctly identified that our police officers do a difficult and extremely dangerous job and deserve to be properly rewarded.